buildpacks/docs/content/docs/for-app-developers/how-to/configure-build/build-on-podman.md

 +++
-title="Building on Podman"
+title="Build on Podman"
-weight=99
+weight=5
-summary="Use podman as an alternative to Docker with Cloud Native Buildpacks." aliases=[
+summary="Use Podman as an alternative to Docker to create the containerized build environment."
-    "/docs/using-pack/building-app/"
-]
 +++

 ### What is Podman?